 The internet has transformed business marketing.
-No matter what you do, the internet is likely to be at the heart of your marketing strategy.
+No matter what your business does, the internet is likely to be at the heart of your marketing strategy.

-But it's a highly competitive world out there and to be effective, small firms have to be on top of their game.
+But it's a highly competitive world out there, and to be effective, small firms have to be on top of their game.
 Everything from website design and search engine optimisation to pay-per-click advertising and safe payment methods must be spot on.

-Promoting your company online
+Promoting your business online

 You can also use online equivalents to traditional marketing methods - advertising on other websites that your target customers are likely to visit, for example, or setting up affiliate marketing relationships with other companies.

-Social networking sites like Facebook, Twitter and LinkedIn are crucial tools to help you reach out to your target market online.
-They allow you to set out your stall, demonstrate your expertise and build relationships with customers, prospects and suppliers.
+Social media sites like Facebook, Twitter and LinkedIn are crucial tools to help you reach your target market online.
+They allow you to build your reputation and brand, demonstrate your expertise and build relationships with customers, prospects and suppliers.